2N Diamonds & Fine Jewelry

 +

-Planning & Mapping — 3D scans determine the optimal cut to maximize yield and beauty
+Planning & Mapping — Advanced 3D scanning maps the rough crystal to determine the optimal cut that maximizes both yield and beauty.

-Laser Cutting — Precision lasers separate the rough into workable pieces
+Laser Sawing — Precision lasers separate the rough diamond into workable pieces, following the crystal's natural grain.

-Final Polish — Ultra-fine polishing creates mirror-smooth surfaces for maximum brilliance
+Final Polish — Ultra-fine polishing compounds create mirror-smooth surfaces on every facet, enabling maximum light reflection and brilliance.

 Full Craftsmanship Guide →